deGrootLab/Charge_Scaling_in_Potassium_Channel_Simulations_paper/channels/README.md

 # Channels
-Here are the files to reproduce the channel simulation in out paper.
+Here are the files to reproduce the channel simulation in our paper.
 ## 1. NaK2K
 ### 1.1 [Charmm36m](NaK2K/01-Charmm36m/HRE/)
 ### 1.2 Amber14sb